Suburb overview

 Moderate buy-and-hold potential: Whyalla's 3,609-person market and $86,216 median household income work for investors who are selective on street location and property quality rather than counting on a suburb-wide rerating.

-Moderate rental coverage: rent of $200/week covers 67% of a $1,300/month mortgage, leaving a $433/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $200/week covered 67% of a $1,300/month mortgage, a $433/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 With 65% houses in a 3,609-person market, renovation margins depend on individual street and aspect rather than any suburb-wide story — do comparable-sales analysis before committing capital.